mvppoa/ud036_StarterCode/README.md

 ## Quick Start

-After downloading the project files, a movie trailer page can be run not_so_roten_tomatoes.py (https://github.com/mvppoa/ud036_StarterCode/blob/master/not_so_roten_tomatoes.py) in order to start load up a page with three movies.
+After downloading the project files, a movie trailer page can be run using not_so_roten_tomatoes.py (https://github.com/mvppoa/ud036_StarterCode/blob/master/not_so_roten_tomatoes.py) in order to start load up a page with three movies.
 Alter the file to manipulate the page content.
+Be aware that this program was made using Python v3.6.2, so it will not work if you run it with v2.7.0

 ```
 from media.classification_enum import ClassificationEnum